Category: English

 • The Five Principles of Reiki as a Neurologically Intelligent Perspective to Therapy

-The Five Principles of Reiki are often described as simple affirmations for daily living.
-Reiki itself was my first love in the therapeutic world—a practice that shaped how I understand healing, presence, and regulation.
-While I may not work with Reiki as a primary professional modality anymore, its principles continue to inform how I approach…
+The five principles of Reiki are often taught as simple daily affirmations, but is much more than that.
+For me, it was my first love in the therapeutic world.
+It shaped how I understand: Even if I don’t use Reiki as a primary method anymore, its principles still guide how I approach real, lasting change.
+At…

 • Why You Feel Triggered or Insecure